My Exposed Skin Care Reviews

 Their acne treatment products are combined of Natural and Scientific ingredients including the following:

 All these compounds are well known and used in a lot of different products.
 They have a proven track record and that is important for someone like me who has had so many negative experiences in the past.
 Contrast this with say, Roaccutane, where the mechanism by which it works is not even fully understood.
 It makes it an easy choice for me which to try first!

-I wasn’t expecting much so I only started out with three products, the facial cleanser, the bodywash and the serum.
+I wasn’t expecting much so I only started out with three products, the Exposed Facial Cleanser, the Exposed Body Wash and the Exposed Acne Treatment Serum.
 To be honest, I didn’t notice any difference in the first week.
 My skin felt the same, no visible improvement in my acne.
 This is actually a good thing though.
 My skin normally would have reacted badly to a new product within a few days.
 I would be red, blotchy and have a serious acne flareup.
 I would feel my skin tingling and burning as I used the product but I had none of that with Exposed acne treatment.
 I felt nothing and my skin seemed to tolerate it very well.
 I may not have looked better but my skin certainly felt cleaner.